OutlawGamesStudio/c-sharp-style-guide/README.markdown

-# The Official raywenderlich.com C# Style Guide
+# The Official Outlaw Games Studio C# Styling Convention

-This style guide is different from other you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our tutorials consistent.
+This style is a fork of Ray Wenderlich's C# Code Style [Here](https://github.com/raywenderlich/c-sharp-style-guide).

 Our overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.